PiyushJaiswall/SecureVault/README.md

 ---

-## ⚠️ Development Status

-**This project is currently in the early development and refactoring stage.**

-As noted in the project plan, the core features are being restored and re-implemented.
-The main UI (containing 'Login' and 'Vault' tabs) is not yet functional and requires proper wiring of the ViewModels and services.
-This repository represents a work-in-progress.

 ## 📖 About The Project

 SecureVault is a desktop application designed to be a secure, local-only file safe.
 Users can log in with a master password or PIN to access a vault that functions like a familiar file explorer.